-There is a dedicated page for the Bridgend Fairtrade Festival on 18th March 2017.
+There is a dedicated page for the 2018 Bridgend Fairtrade Festival held on 10th March.
+Thanks to all that joined in!

 The Bridgend Fairtrade Partnership is part of the network of fairtrade groups in the UK.